-The FOS (now in the Smithsonian National Air and Space Museum in Washington, D.C.) performed low and moderate resolution spectroscopy ($R \sim 250$ and 1300) in the wavelength range 1150 to 8500Å.
+The FOS performed low and moderate resolution spectroscopy ($R \sim 250$ and 1300) in the wavelength range 1150 to 8500Å.
 A variety of apertures of different sizes and shapes were available which could optimize throughput and spectral or spatial resolution.
 Ultraviolet linear and circular spectropolarimetric capability was also available.

-The low resolution mode had two gratings and a prism, and the R=1300 mode had six gratings to cover the entire spectral range.
+The low resolution mode had two gratings and a prism, and the R = 1300 mode had six gratings to cover the entire spectral range.
 The photon-counting detectors consisted of two 512-element Digicons, one which operated from 1150 to 5500Å (FOS/BLUE), and the other from 1620 to 8500Å (FOS/RED).